Oxycontin Side Effects and Addiction Signs

 What Should I Discuss with My Doctor Before Taking OxyContin?

-Before medical professionals prescribe OxyContin for chronic pain lasting more than 3 months, they are advised by the Centers for Disease Control and Prevention to first use non-opioid treatments.13 Given the risks of side effects and addiction when using OxyContin, it is important to work closely with your doctor to explore other pain medication options first.
+Before medical professionals prescribe OxyContin for chronic pain lasting more than three months, the Centers for Disease Control and Prevention (CDC) recommends first exploring non-opioid treatments.
+Given the risks of side effects and addiction when using OxyContin, it is important to work closely with your doctor to explore other pain medication options first.

-It is dangerous to take OxyContin when you have certain health issues.
-Share with your doctor if any of these situations apply to you:6,8
+It is dangerous to take OxyContin if you have certain health issues.
+Share with your doctor if any of these situations apply to you:

 • Depression or a history of depression